NSW Deputy Premier, John Barilaro, talks about the growing number of Vocational Education numbers.

 It really now comes to a total rethink in the way which people are to re-skill themselves, to find new skills if they are unemployed.
 Or, at the very beginning of their working life, get those skills to set them up for a career.
 John Barry Lowe, New South Wales Deputy Premier, on the line right now.
 Many thanks for your time John.

-Interview: John Barry Lowe, New South Wales Deputy Premier
+Interview with John Barry Lowe, Deputy Premier NSW

 John Barry Lowe: Good evening, Ross.